Real Estate in Chile

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "There are two ways to live in Puerto Varas: in town or out of town in the parcelas.
 There are a lot of parcelas neighborhoods to choose from, but they all have excellent spacious houses on large pieces of land.
 Our neighborhood has a (private) dirt road and all of our neighbors are professionals.
 We feel pretty safe even though we are 3 miles from town as the crime is low and law enforcement is good.
-Plus, all of the neighbors are constantly in touch via whatsapp," said another person in Puerto Varas.
+Plus, all of the neighbors are constantly in touch via whatsapp," said one expat in Puerto Varas.

 What is a typical expat home or apartment like in Chile?